oracle-livelabs/database/datapump-x-platform-migration/05-xtts-rollforward-phase/xtts-rollforward-phase.md

-#### Restore (TARGET)
+### Restore (TARGET)
 You copied the xtt.properties and the res.txt file from source to target.
-RMAN read the same files the backup process created - so these files match between source and target.
-An interesting directory created by the restore process is the target XTTS/tmp directory containing the log files:
+RMAN restore read from the same location where the backup process created the incremental backup files - so all these files match between source and target. </br>
+An interesting directory created by the restore process is in the target XTTS/tmp directory containing the log files:
   ```
     <copy>
     ls -al /home/oracle/xtts/target/tmp
     </copy>
   ```
 ![RMAN backup datafiles](./images/roll-forward-ls-target.png " ")

+The first directory belongs to the restore executed in the prepare phase, the second one to the incremental backup from the roll forward phase.

 You may now *proceed to the next lab*.